-Soft palate cancer begins in the cells of the soft palate.
-Your soft palate is located on the upper portion of the back of your mouth, behind your teeth.
+Soft palate cancer is cancer that starts as a growth of cells on the soft palate.
+The soft palate is located on the upper part of the back of the mouth, behind the teeth.

 Soft palate cancer is considered a type of throat cancer.
-Doctors treat soft palate cancer similarly to the way they treat other types of throat cancers — often with a combination of surgery, radiation therapy and chemotherapy.
+It is treated similarly to the way other types of throat cancers are treated.
+This may include a combination of surgery, radiation therapy and chemotherapy.

-- Sores in your mouth that won't heal
+- Sores in the mouth that won't heal.

-- Swelling in your neck that may hurt
+- Swelling in the neck that may hurt.

-- White patches in your mouth that won't go away
+- White patches in the mouth that won't go away.

 When to see a doctor